 - Part B Deductible – $183 per year in the year 2018.

-- Medicare Part B Excess Charges, which is the amount that a doctor may charge above the Medicare approved amount.
+- Medicare Part B Excess Charges, which is the amount that a doctor may charge above the Medicare-approved amount.

-When Medigap Plan D is the right choice?
+When is Medigap Plan D the right choice?

 Medigap Plan D is identical to Medigap Plan C, with the exception that it does not cover Medicare Part B deductible.
-As long as the difference between plan C and plan D premiums exceeds the Part B deductible, it makes most sense to go with Plan D.
+As long as the difference between plan C and plan D premiums exceeds the Part B deductible, it makes the most sense to go with Plan D.

 Historically, annual premium increases of Medigap Plan C are higher versus Medigap Plan D. One of the reasons for this is that Plan D is NOT on the list of Medigap plans that may be purchased under Guaranteed Issue Rights.
 Therefore, people having a Plan D are in general healthier in comparison to those people that have a Plan C.

 Medigap Plan D is identical to Medigap Plan G, with the exception that it does not include Medicare Part B excess charges.
-In states where Excess Charges are illegal, such as Pennsylvania and Ohio, there is no reason to buy the more expensive Plan G. Instead, Plan D will suit your needs.
+In states where Excess Charges are illegal, such as Pennsylvania and Ohio, there is no reason to buy the more expensive Plan G; instead, Plan D will suit your needs.
 Since 99% of doctors accept Medicare Assignments, the need to cover Excess Charges is very small even in States where they are acceptable.

 Use Medigap Plan D (if available) when you want to save money: